-The Northwoods Shelby Club will provide instructors at the Gingerman, Road America and Blackawk Farms events.
+The Northwoods Shelby Club will provide instructors at the Autobahan, Road America Blackawk Farms and Gingerman events.
 These instructors are intended to be for Novice drivers that have no track experience.
-The instructors will be provided for at no cost to the participant.
+The instructors will be provided at no cost to the participant.

 Event Cancellation / Transferring Event Policies

 - 46 or more days before the event – full refund minus a $50.00 administration fee